nathan-sharma/AgraBhi/README.md

 #### Drone to Rovers

 An important limitation of our project last year was that the drone struggled to get through the crop canopy, and its blades could easily damage crops.
-To fix this, we decided to switch our project to a swarm of rovers.
-Each rover costs ~$1000, is autonomous, and communicates with one another to take samples effectively.
+To fix this, we decided to switch our project to a swarm of rovers; each rover costs ~$1000, is autonomous, and communicates with one another to take samples effectively.

 #### Adaptive Sampling